dw-data/tw-climate-protests/README.md

 #### viz.greta-thunberg
 Source code of the d3.js chart that shows how Greta Thunberg is mentioned in the majority of high engagement protest tweets.

+## Raw data

+If you would like to obtain the raw data behind the project, please email data-team[at]dw.com